argoproj-labs/argocd-image-updater/docs/contributing/development.md

 ## Requirements

-Getting started to develop ArgoCD Image Updater shouldn't be too hard.
+Getting started to develop Argo CD Image Updater shouldn't be too hard.
 All that is required is a simple build toolchain, consisting of:

 * Golang v1.14